ruggeri/tech-notes/todos/books.md

     * Great resource, but I already know everything I need from here.
 * Intro To Linear Algebra (Strang)
     * I kinda know most of this, but I also need to learn PCA and SVD.
-    * I believe lent this to Anthony.
+    * Anthony doesn't have this.
+Where did I put this?
+At home?
     * **High priority**.
 * Learning Spark
     * Did read.
 Quick 1-day read describing Spark.